-Not only do my kiddos love to eat these, they love even more that they can do this easily on their own, no matter the age.
-So just in time for school and church Halloween parties, here is our family?s simple how-to.
-You?re welcome.
+Not only do my kiddos love to eat these, but they also love that they can do this easily on their own, no matter the age.
+So just in time for school and church Halloween parties, here is our family’s simple how-to.

+- Clementine Pumpkins: You’ll need clementine or mandarin oranges and celery.
 Simply peel the oranges and cut up the celery into small matchsticks.
-Place a stick of celery into the middle of each orange, and you?ve made a pumpkin for your pumpkins!
+Place a stick of celery into the middle of each orange, and you’ve made a pumpkin for your pumpkins!

+- Banana Ghosts: You’ll need bananas, mini chocolate chips, and regular chocolate chips.
 Cut the bananas into thirds.
-Use the mini chips to create the eyes and the regular-sized chocolate chips for the ghosts? mouths.
-This was easily the kids? fave to make?anything involving chocolate is a win in their book.
+Use the mini chips to create the eyes and the regular-sized chocolate chips for the ghosts’ mouths.
+This was easily the kids’ fave to make!
+Anything involving chocolate is a win in their book.

-Get your kiddos, get your fruits, get your crafting skills, and get making these Powell-AND-kid-approved Halloween sweet treats.
+Get your kiddos, get your fruits, get your crafting skills, and get making these mom-AND-kid-approved Halloween sweet treats.